grid-line

 RedNote has numerous external investors.
 They include Chinese tech giants Alibaba and Tencent.

-However, there is no doubt that RedNote has been aimed at a primarily Chinese audience up to now.
+However, there is no doubt that RedNote has been aimed at a primarily Chinese audience until now.
 Most of the content is in Mandarin — the language has even seen a noticeable search spike following the influx of US users on the app.

-The most recent funding round valued RedNote at $17 billion.
+The most recent funding round valued RedNote at $17 billion, while market transactions in June implied a valuation of $26 billion.
 Revenue in the first quarter of last year topped $1 billion, representing a profit of more than $200 million.

 Social commerce on RedNote